jtmuller5/jtmuller5.github.io/src/content/docs/docs/Tools/Firebase/modular_vs_namespaced_firestore.md

 ## Modular API

+Since the Modular API primarily relates to frontend code where you wouldn't be using the Admin SDK, this example will use the normal Firebase library.

 ### Installation
-The Modular API is installed the same way as the namespaced API:
+Install the library like this:

 ```bash
 npm install firebase@12.4.0 --save